Biometria-se/grizzly-lsp/README.md

 ## Debug extension

-- Start server with `grizzly-vscode-ls --server --verbose`
+- Start server with `grizzly-vscode-ls --socket --verbose`
 - Press Ctrl+Shift+B to start compiling the client and server in [watch mode](https://code.visualstudio.com/docs/editor/tasks#:~:text=The%20first%20entry%20executes,the%20HelloWorld.js%20file.).
 - Switch to the Run and Debug View in the Sidebar (Ctrl+Shift+D).
 - Select `Launch Client` from the drop down (if it is not already).